 As I loped up the wide, meandering stairs lined with motivational messages on either side, I recalled a set of stairs in another remote part of the world that was a little less…encouraging.

 These stairs required more of a clamber in a hot, late-summer sun in the Sicilian city of Taormina – just off the tip of Italy’s boot.
-And, since the objective at the top was the Airbnb in which we were staying, there wasn’t an option but to clamber multiple times a day.
+And, since the objective at the top was the rented apartment in which we were staying, there wasn’t an option but to clamber multiple times a day.

-The Airbnb listing gave fair warning: The house is accessible only by 200 “march-ons” and you must have good physic form and love nature to choose it.”
+The apartment rental listing gave fair warning: The house is accessible only by 200 “march-ons” and you must have good physic form and love nature to choose it.”
 I was traveling with my mom throughout Italy that summer of 2017, and we are both in good shape, so we dismissed the threat of the “march-ons,” and booked the home at the top of the cliff.

 When we arrived, our host Graziella greeted us at the base of the stairs with her son Alessandro, who quickly took our bags.
 We protested, of course, “the bags are heavy, please don’t worry, we can carry them…” but Alessandro was insistent.
 He would carry the bags.